COVID-19: Why schools and early learning services remain open

 There is a lot of discussion about school closures in the media with many varying opinions being expressed and some misinformation being deliberately spread.
 This article sets out the current situation around school closures in New Zealand.

-Listen to Health Minister David Clark speak to Radio New Zealand here.
+Listen to Health Minister David Clark speak to Radio New Zealand here(external link).
 He talks about schools at 4 minutes into the audio clip.

 Why aren’t all schools being closed right now?